darkodraskovic/sketches/README.md

 # Generative Art Weekly

-This Eclipse based project uses Processing java libraries to
+This Eclipse based project uses **Processing** java libraries to

   * create (idealy) a weekly Processing generative art sketch.
-  * save, via sketches, various generative art ideas to be used as starting points for more elaborated sketches
+  * store, *via* sketches, various generative art ideas to be used as starting points for more elaborated sketches
   * set up experiments in procedural generation.

+The generative art and procedural generation works are mostly in 2D.

 ## Installation

 To add Processing to your class path, follow the instructions